hapax/hapax.github.io/assets/simple-physics.md

 In order to make the clock, we need a ruler to measure out the length of string.
-But for maximal whimsy, we can switch things up, and turn a stopwatch, pumpkin and spool of string into a ruler!
+But for maximal whimsy, we can switch things up, and turn a stopwatch, pumpkin and spool into a ruler!
 Measure with the string, snip off the corresponding length, attach the pumpkin and gently wobble.
 By timing the period with the stopwatch, you can figure out how long